12.2 Common Disorders and Disabilities in Children and Adolescents

 - Often blaming other people for one’s own mistakes or misbehavior

 Many children with ODD may have coexisting conditions such as anxiety, post-traumatic stress disorder (PTSD), ADHD, autism, learning disabilities, or substance abuse.
-See Figure 12.2[41] for an illustration of conditions that can be mistaken for ODD.
+Some of these conditions may also be mistaken for ODD.
+See Figure 12.2[48] for an illustration of conditions that can be mistaken for ODD.

 Treatment of ODD